Контрастна нефропатія

 Preventing contrast nephropathy involves avoiding contrast when possible (eg, not using CT to diagnose appendicitis) and, when contrast is necessary for patients with risk factors, using a nonionic agent with the lowest osmolality at a low dose.

 When contrast is given, mild volume expansion with isotonic saline (ie, 154 mEq/L or mmol/L) is ideal; 1 mL/kg/h is given beginning 6 to 12 hours before contrast is given and continued for 6 to 12 hours after the procedure.
 For outpatient procedures, 3 mL/kg of isotonic saline can be given the hour before the procedure and 1 mL/kg of isotonic saline 4 to 6 hours after the procedure.
 A sodium bicarbonate (NaHCO3) solution may also be infused but has no proven advantage over normal saline.
 Volume expansion may be most helpful in patients with mild preexisting renal disease and exposure to a low dose of contrast.
 Volume expansion should be avoided in heart failure.
-Nephrotoxic drugs are avoided before and after the procedure.
+Nephrotoxic medications are avoided before and after the procedure.

 Acetylcysteine, an antioxidant, is sometimes given for patients at high risk but has no proven benefit.

 Periprocedural continuous venovenous hemofiltration has no proven benefit compared with other less invasive strategies in preventing acute kidney injury in patients who have chronic kidney disease and who require high doses of contrast; also, it is not practical.
 Therefore, this procedure is not recommended.
-Patients undergoing regular hemodialysis for end-stage renal disease who require contrast do not need supplementary, prophylactic hemodialysis after the procedure.
+Patients undergoing regular hemodialysis for end-stage kidney disease who require contrast do not need supplementary, prophylactic hemodialysis after the procedure.

 Ключові моменти